Whether you’re traveling for business or heading to a relaxing getaway, it’s a challenge to stay healthy while away from home.

 But with a little creative thinking, it’s possible to eat well and be active during your travels.
-Here’s how to keep fit during your next getaway:
+Here’s how to travel healthy and avoid weight gain during your next getaway:

 1. Take Steps to Stay Hydrated